mfxbe/ant/README.md

 ## Meson patch

-For this to work Meson needs an addition add the following in `mesonbuild/compilers/d.py` below the `get_pic_args` function
+For this to work Meson needs an addition.
+Add the following in `mesonbuild/compilers/d.py` below the `get_pic_args` function

 ```
 def get_pie_args(self):